mikepray/ssg/README.md

 better main menu viz of vessels and their tradeable resources

+vessels should generate / use station resources

 getting modules from solving problems

-getting modules from trading with vessels

 modules should allow unique solutions to problems